Fusion-Party-Aus/Formal-Documents/Constitution.md

 1. Subject to sub-rule (4), on any question arising at a general meeting—

-   1. subject to sub-rule (3), each Member who is entitled to vote has one vote;
+   a) subject to sub-rule (3), each Member who is entitled to vote has one vote;

    2. Members may vote personally or by proxy; and